Start your new Cosmetology career today. Find a school near you!

 A licensed makeup artist will have many more career opportunities than someone who has not received professional training in their craft.
 Read on to see how to get the most from your talents.

-Because there are a variety of niches where a makeup artist can use their skills, there are as many different pay scales.
-In the movie and theater industry, a makeup artist can make $66,560 per year.
-Depending on where you align yourself in the industry, as a makeup artist you can make anywhere between $20,490 to well over $100,000 per year.
+Because there are a variety of places where a makeup artist can use his or her skills, there are as many different pay scales.
+In the movie and theater industry, makeup artists can make $60K per year.
+But overall, depending on where you align yourself in the industry, as a makeup artist you can make anywhere between $20,490 to well over $100,000 per year.
 It really is that broad of a spectrum.

 Makeup artists have a really cool job.
-They apply makeup and style hair for individuals (or groups) appearing in front of a camera, in public or on stage.
-Makeup artists work in the film, television, theater and concert industries and help the performer look their best in front of live audiences.
+They apply makeup and style hair for individuals (or groups) appearing in front of a camera, in public, or on stage.
+Makeup artists work in the film, television, theater, and concert industries and help performers look their best in front of audiences.

-A freelance makeup artist works for themselves.
+A freelance makeup artist works for him or herself.
 They are in control of their own hours and who they take on as clients.
-The freelance makeup artist still has to attend cosmetology school and gain certification as per their state requirements.
+Freelance makeup artists still have to attend cosmetology school and gain certification as per state requirements.

-Becoming a freelance makeup artist, you build your own clientele and you do your own marketing.
-You’d need to build up a portfolio to prove your skills so potential clients can inspect your work.
+Becoming a freelance makeup artist means you build your own clientele and do your own marketing.
+You’d need to maintain a portfolio of your skills so potential clients can inspect your work.
 Many freelance makeup artists apply makeup for special occasions such as weddings and events.
-But, they also can find themselves working within the motion picture industry.
-Oftentimes, their businesses grow through word of mouth.
-Nowadays, with social media, it makes it easier to showcase your work immediately, bringing more eyes and potentially more clients.
-Freelance makeup artists can decide what works best for their business.
+But, they also can find themselves working within the movie industry, just like makeup artists working for a business.
+Oftentimes, their businesses grow through word of mouth: Social media makes it easier to showcase your work immediately, bringing more eyes and potentially more clients.

 Start a search through local schools offering makeup artist training programs on our state list page.